starlightmusic/macroecoai/README.md

 This site provides an AI-powered macroeconomics newsletter with a free beta subscription.
 The site uses vanilla HTML, Tailwind CSS, and minimal JavaScript.

+A demo article is available at `article.html` so readers can preview the content before subscribing.
 ## Development
 Open the `index.html` file in a browser to preview locally.
 All assets are relative so no build step is required.